 But all is not well.
 We live in a time when caustic polarization is whittling away at the very core of positive relational behavior.
 Our national politics are producing “first ever” challenges to constitutional law that have never been experienced in the history of our nation.
 We fight not toward resolution but toward dominance and control.
 Parallel with this painful reality we witness the decay of behaviors that are absolutely necessary to the formation and sustenance of healthy bonded relationships.
 Decency, respectful courtesies, apologies, empathy, love that is greater than partisan loyalties are relational commodities in scarce supply on the national political stage.

 But we still have the church—or do we?
 Bonded relationships grounded in trust and personal commitment to the Gospel and the common mission held us together for over a century.
 Each Conference and Union is chartered with its own tax number.
 Our system does not assume that the general conference president is the “boss” of the union presidents or that the conference presidents are subordinate to the union presidents.
 In fact, each president answers to a constituency of God’s people—not to one another.

 As societies and organizations emerge, they generally do so as relationally connected people who form groups that are egalitarian in nature and over time they evolve toward non-relational hierarchical entities.
 Our history has revealed that the church is not immune to that evolution.
 Power and control have no vaccine that will make people immune—it is the core of the cosmic conflict as recorded in Lucifers words in Isaiah 14, “I will rise above…” Relational bonding must be consciously nurtured.
-Controlling behavior must be replaced with “Come let us reason together” and that conversation must be held in the context of the sweet fruit of the Holy Spirit—love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness, and self-control (Gal 5:22, 23).
+Controlling behavior must be replaced with “Come let us reason together.”
+That conversation must be held in the context of the sweet fruit of the Holy Spirit—love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness, and self-control (Gal 5:22, 23).

 The blessing that my brothers and I discussed was made possible by our encounter with a church—the organic church comprised of simple, faithful, loving, God-fearing people who Sabbath to Sabbath changed or lives and our relational destiny.
 Keeping it relationally whole and hearty is essential to creating a transformational context for those whom destiny will call into its embrace.

-Dr. Stanley Patterson, with a PhD in Leadership, teaches at Andrews University.© 2017 - 2020 When People Are Kind.
-All rights reserved.
-Click here for content usage information.
+Dr. Stanley Patterson, with a PhD in Leadership, teaches at Andrews University.